grame-cncm/faust/embedded/faustgen/README.md

 - `dump`: to generate all inputs and outputs control messages as a message list *[path, cur, min, max]* that will be sent on the output messages outlet.
 - `mute`: to mute audio rendering
 - `polyphony <nvoices>` : to set the DSP in polyphonic mode with *nvoices*
-- `midievent <midi message>`: to receive and decode MIDI messages, to be used when the `[midi xxx]` metadata is used i the DSP code, or in polyphonic mode.

 #### Input controllers